 The assessment of compliance with applicable servicing criteria as of and for the twelve months ended December 31, 2015 (the "Period"), furnished pursuant to Item 1122 of Regulation AB by the Corporate Trust Services division of Wells Fargo Bank for its RMBS Bond Administration Platform (the "2015 Wells Fargo RMBS Bond Admin Assessment"), discloses that material instances of noncompliance occurred with respect to the servicing criteria described in Items 1122(d)(3)(i)(B) and 1122(d)(3)(ii) of Regulation AB.
-Specifically, with respect to certain transactions in its RMBS Bond Administration Platform, there were (i) reporting errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its platform with respect to Item 1122(d)(3)(ii) of Regulation AB ("Reporting Errors").
+Specifically, with respect to certain transactions in its RMBS Bond Administration Platform, there were (i) reporting errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its RMBS Bond Administration Platform with respect to Item 1122(d)(3)(i)(B) of Regulation AB ("Reporting Errors"), and (ii) payment errors that occurred during the Period that, when considered in the aggregate, led to Wells Fargo Bank's determination that there was a material instance of noncompliance for its platform with respect to Item 1122(d)(3)(ii) of Regulation AB ("Payment Errors").